hyMartina/my-screenshot/Section2.md

 //when in ‘runs’, you can ‘ls’ to see all the RUN, and I always use the most recent one

 //Time to load floorplan def\!
-magic \-T /home/beaver/Desktop/work/tools/openlane\_working\_dir/pdks/sky130A//libs.tech/magic/sky130A.tech lef read ../../tmp/merged.nom.lef def read picorv32.def &
+'magic \-T /home/beaver/Desktop/work/tools/openlane\_working\_dir/pdks/sky130A//libs.tech/magic/sky130A.tech lef read ../../tmp/merged.nom.lef def read picorv32.def &'

 ![][image3]